DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: Validation Experiments

+In the experiments with FR3, A variety of motions are recorded.
+The experimental setup for FR3 is shown in Fig. \ref{fig:exp}.
+The demonstrations were recorded to cover typical robotic motions such as in pick-and-place operations, the Reaching motion to pick an object, and the moving motion to place it in another location.
+These tasks represent the majority of real-world applications.
+Overall, Five different reaching tasks (RT1-RT5) and five different moving tasks (MT1-MT5) are recorded, which is shown in Fig. \ref{fig:fr3demovisual}.
+While three tasks (RT1, RT2, MT1) are utilized for visualization purposes, the remaining tasks are included in a comprehensive analysis to demonstrate the robustness and effectiveness of the proposed methodology.

-\subsection{Performance of Optimization-based Smoothing}
+\subsubsection{Performance of Optimization-based Smoothing}

-The original demonstration's joint trajectory $q_o(t)$ is depicted in Fig. \ref{fig:org}.
-The original demonstration's velocity, acceleration, and jerk are differentiated in a non-casual manner \cite{stulp2019dmpbbo}.
-Notably, the demonstration trajectory is slow, while noise reflects itself in the jerk profile.
-Fig. \ref{fig:opt1} shows the output of the Time Optimization module, stage (B), yielding $q_t(t)$ with $\tau_i$ extracted via \eqref{eq:tau_i}.
-Using $\tau_i$ along with $\epsilon^d_p$ and $\epsilon^d_\theta$ in stage (C) leads to $q_f(t)$, a smooth, noise-free, and time-optimal trajectory shown in Fig. \ref{fig:opt2}. $q_o(t)$ and $q_f(t)$ are compared in Table \ref{tab:comparison} considering the metrics of execution time and MANJ.
-Evidently, DFL-TORO has significantly improved the demonstration quality.
+To analyze the performance of the Optimization-based Smoothing module, we visualized the evolution of the RT1 trajectory.
+The original demonstration's joint trajectory, $\bm{q}_o(t)$, is shown in Fig. \ref{fig:org}.
+The velocity, acceleration, and jerk profiles were differentiated in a non-causal manner \cite{stulp2019dmpbbo}.
+Notably, the demonstration trajectory is slow with a duration of 8.88 seconds, while the presence of noise reflects itself in all the profiles, especially the jerk profile.

+After applying the Time Optimization module, we obtain the trajectory $\bm{q}_t(t)$, with the relative timing law $\tau_i$ extracted using \eqref{eq:tau_i}.
+As shown in Fig. \ref{fig:opt1}, while this optimization reduces the trajectory duration to 1.17 seconds, the noise remains present, and both acceleration and jerk spikes reach extremely high values, up to approximately 150 $rad/s^2$ for acceleration and 20000 $rad/s^3$ for jerk.
+These values are unrealistic and significantly exceed the kinematic limits, as only the timing law $\tau_i$ is modified without altering the underlying path of the demonstration.

+The final trajectory, $\bm{q}_f(t)$, is generated by applying $\tau_i$ along with $\bm{\epsilon}_p^d$ and $\epsilon^d_\theta$ in the Trajectory Generation module.
+This resulted in a smooth, noise-free, and time-optimal trajectory, depicted in Fig. \ref{fig:opt2}.
+The profiles clearly show the removal of path noise, adherence to kinematic limits, and a peak jerk value reduced to around 400 $rad/s^3$.
+The trajectory duration was adjusted to 1.21 seconds, slightly longer than the result from the Time Optimization module.
+This adjustment is due to the extraction and use of the normalized timing law $\tau_i \in [0,1]$ in the Trajectory Generation module and the inclusion of the term $T_f$ in the second optimization, which finds the optimal timing law while regulating jerk.

+In addition to the visual analysis, we compared the original trajectory $\bm{q}_o(t)$ and the optimized trajectory $\bm{q}_f(t)$ for RT1-RT5 and MT1-MT5 in Table \ref{tab:comparison} with respect to their execution time and MANJ.